 Fresh & Healthy Fast Food

 When you don’t want to cook, but you want something lighter than typical restaurant food and maybe even healthy, try Ohana Poke on Fairhope Avenue.
-A few blocks east of downtown right past the Post Office, this little Hawaiian poke restaurant is just over a year old.
+A few blocks east of downtown right past the Post Office, this little Hawaiian poke restaurant is just about two years old.
 The owner, Chris Qiu, has brought something unique to Fairhope and the locals love it!
 You’ll notice there is no fast food at all in downtown Fairhope.
 Ohana brings it for the first time and the result is fresh, fast, healthy, and delicious!
 Choose from one of their 8 Signature Bowls or start from scratch and create your own bowl.
 Any way you do it, you’ll probably love it too.

 What are a Few of Your Fairhope Favorites?

 We’re always up for a new adventure.
 These are just five of our local favorites and what we think of as hidden gems in our new hometown of Fairhope.
 When Jim and I travel, we always want to see what the locals do and how they have fun.
 So we hope you’ll take some time to book a suite for a few days, relax with us and check out some of what makes Fairhope unique.
-Can’t wait to meet you this year!
+Can’t wait to meet you!